gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The guards untied our bonds, pushed us inside, and slammed the barred door closed behind us.
 My mother's-side cousin and I immediately fell upon the Karabandi.
 "Wait!
-What are you---oy, get off me!"
+What are you—oy, get off me!"

 In the time it took the guards to unlock the door again I split the Karabandi's lip and got a black eye in return.
 They pulled us off him and chained us to the